 Hover over the large image to view artwork titles.

 The photographs in this series are captured digitally and presented as archival pigment prints in editions of 10.
 Print sizes include 24 x 36” and 16 x 24".
-To purchase prints from this series, please contact Klompching Gallery at Debra@Klompching.com.
+These photographs are available for exhibition and purchase; make inquiries directly through Jeanette May.
+In New York state, contact Klompching Gallery.

 Tech Vanitas is sponsored, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council (BAC).